Active Directory Bridging: Add Access Controls to AD

 As a primary identity source, Microsoft® Active Directory (AD) is often used for user authentication.
 However, effective security also requires granular access management.
 This is important for two reasons.
 First, it helps you control privileged users who require root and other functional accounts to administer servers.
 Second, it enables you to control end users accessing multiple applications.

-By using Powertech Identity & Access Manager (BoKS) to add access management to active directory, you can enforce authorization and authentication of everyone seeking access to your IT assets while simplifying user authentication.
+By using Core Privileged Access Manager (BoKS) to add access management to active directory, you can enforce authorization and authentication of everyone seeking access to your IT assets while simplifying user authentication.

-Powertech Identity & Access Manager (BoKS) provides a seamless way to add fine-grained access controls and privileged access management to your active directory processes.
+Core Privileged Access Manager (BoKS) provides a seamless way to add fine-grained access controls and privileged access management to your active directory processes.
 AD bridge capabilities make it easy to synchronize user account information between AD and the BoKS infrastructure, leveraging AD as the authoritative source of information.
-Access control administration, enforcement, and auditing is handled by Powertech Identity & Access Manager (BoKS).
+Access control administration, enforcement, and auditing is handled by Core Privileged Access Manager (BoKS).

 How We Help You Gain Control of Access

 Automatically provision and de-provision user accounts and access rights across diverse servers, including propagated blocking of AD users to BoKS

 Enforce strict control over privileged account use without sharing passwords

 Log into BoKS-Controlled Hosts